landonbotelho/Synergy/README.md

 ## Overview

-The project explores procedural level design, pathfinding, and algorithm-driven gameplay systems.
+The project focuses on procedural dungeon generation, pathfinding, and algorithm-driven gameplay systems.
+It combines custom level-generation logic with AI, combat, progression, and Unity-based gameplay systems.

 ## Features

+- Procedural dungeon generation using Binary Space Partitioning
-- Procedural room placement using a Genetic Algorithm
+- Genetic Algorithm used for procedural object/room placement
 - Dijkstra's Algorithm for pathfinding
 - Enemy AI and combat systems
-- Procedurally generated levels
 - Player progression and item systems
-- Unity-based UI and gameplay systems
+- Custom Unity UI and gameplay systems

 ## Technologies